-- A. No more than four adult chickens shall be kept or maintained on residentially zoned property 5,000 square feet or greater and no more than two additional adult chickens for each 1,000 square feet of area in excess of 5,000 square feet, up to a maximum of eight animals. - B. On-site retail sale of eggs is prohibited. - CB.
-On agriculturally zoned property non-commercial keeping of up to one adult chicken per 1,000 square feet of lot size is allowed.
+A. No more than four adult chickens shall be kept or maintained on residentially zoned property 5,000 square feet or greater and no more than two additional adult chickens for each 1,000 square feet of area in excess of 5,000 square feet, up to a maximum of eight animals.

+B. On agriculturally zoned property non-commercial keeping of up to one adult chicken per 1,000 square feet of lot size is allowed.
 Production facilities are not allowed.

-Ancillary sale of eggs produced on-site may be allowed, subject to issuance of a Home Occupation Permit as regulated by Chapter 17.164. - DC.
-Roosters or other crowing fowl are prohibited. - ED.
-Chickens shall be kept in an enclosed or fenced side or back yard area that is no closer than five feet to property line; animals shall not roam at-large. - FE.
-Animal pens or cages, including runs, shall adhere to the requirements for auxiliary structures. - GF.
-The premises shall be maintained in a neat and sanitary manner. - HG.
-All necessary measures shall be taken by the owners of the animals to ensure that noise, odors, flies, vermin, and other nuisances related to the keeping of chickens does not negatively impact adjacent properties. - IH.
-If animals are not maintained in compliance with these standards, or are otherwise allowed to become a nuisance, the property may be subject to nuisance enforcement proceedings and discontinuation of the activity. - I. Ancillary sales of eggs produced on-site may be allowed, subject to issuance of a Home Occupation Permit as regulated by Chapter 17.164.
+C. Roosters or other crowing fowl are prohibited.

+D. Chickens shall be kept in an enclosed or fenced side or back yard area that is no closer than five feet to property line; animals shall not roam at-large.

+E. Animal pens or cages, including runs, shall adhere to the requirements for auxiliary structures.

+F. The premises shall be maintained in a neat and sanitary manner.

+G. All necessary measures shall be taken by the owners of the animals to ensure that noise, odors, flies, vermin, and other nuisances related to the keeping of chickens does not negatively impact adjacent properties.

+H. If animals are not maintained in compliance with these standards, or are otherwise allowed to become a nuisance, the property may be subject to nuisance enforcement proceedings and discontinuation of the activity.

+I. Ancillary sales of eggs produced on-site may be allowed, subject to issuance of a Home Occupation Permit as regulated by Chapter 17.164.